Khloe Kardashian Shares Heartfelt Hopes For Her Daughter

 Like any excited mother, Khloe gushed about wanting her daughter to be healthy and happy.
 And based on her answers, it looks like she wants her little girl to be brainy, too!
 According to E!
 News, the reality star wrote that it would be “cool” if her girl to be able to speak in different languages.
 She also dished out the type of music she hopes her little one would grow up listening to.

 Khloe also showed hints that she’s likely going to be a strict mom.
-According to the Keeping Up With The Kardashians star, her baby will be allowed to watch an episode of their family reality show once she turns 13.
+According to the Keeping Up With the Kardashians star, her baby will be allowed to watch an episode of their family reality show once she turns 13.
 She will be allowed to go on her first date at 15.

 Turning a bit more serious, Khloe stated that she wants her baby to develop “loyalty and family unity”–the two traits Kardashians are widely known for.
 When asked if her baby could excel at just one thing, the Revenge Body star answered that she hopes it would be “self-love.”